LinuxCommandLibrary

 DESCRIPTION

 groff is the GNU implementation of the roff document formatting system.
-It processes text files with embedded formatting commands to produce typeset output in various formats.
+It processes text files with embedded formatting commands to produce typeset output in various formats including PDF, PostScript, HTML, and terminal display.

-The system supports multiple output devices including PDF, PostScript, and terminal display.
-It includes preprocessors for tables (tbl), equations (eqn), and diagrams (pic).
+The system includes preprocessors for tables (tbl), equations (eqn), and diagrams (pic), and supports multiple macro packages for different document types.

 PARAMETERS